nicky-nym/nicky-nym.github.io/index.md

 TODO: The chicken-and-egg problem.
 ```

+Building a kinematic city would take a long time and lot of resources.
 A minimum viable start would need:

   + a city charter (the legal documents)
   + an independent city government
   + one or more corporate real estate development partners
-  + tens of square miles of fairly empty, but not remote, real estate
+  + tens of square miles of fairly empty land
+    - it needs to be fairly empty, yet not remote
+    - it needs to be clear of conservation restrictions and legal show-stoppers
   + one or more existing local construction companies
   + whole-hearted support from existing county & state governments
+  + whole-hearted support among the neighbors
   + a big anchor employer (like Amazon, or the Indonesian Government)
+  + a population of people willing to move into the new housing as it is completed
+  + a population of companies willing to move into new office space as it is completed
   + an existing airport, port, and interstate highway not too far away
   + start-up capital:
     - billions of dollars (in Africa)
     - or tens of billions (in the US)
+    - existing construction firms & hundreds of experienced construction teams
+    - reliable supplies for millions of pounds of steel, concrete, and pre-fab parts
   + a few years of time, for initial construction work, to build:
     - enough housing and office space for tens of thousand of people
     - covered laneways for vehicle circulation